Insight • Design craft

 • Create reusable mask shapes in your design tool

-• Vary the edge treatment (not every image needs the same tear)
+• Vary the edge treatment so every image does not use the same tear

-• Keep the content of the image readable despite the irregular crop
+• Keep the image readable despite the irregular crop

 Technique 3: Tape and adhesive elements

-Washi tape, masking tape, paper clips, and pin marks as decorative elements that "hold" compositions together.
-These create the illusion that the design was assembled by hand.
+Washi tape, masking tape, paper clips, and pin marks can hold the composition together as well as decorate it.
+Used well, they create the impression that the design was assembled by hand.

 Production tips:

-• Photograph real tape on a plain background for authentic transparency
+• Photograph real tape on a plain background if you need authentic transparency

-• Use sparingly (two or three tape elements per composition)
+• Use it sparingly - two or three tape elements per composition is usually enough

-• Vary angle and positioning to avoid looking mechanical
+• Change angle and positioning to avoid a mechanical look

 Technique 4: Hand-lettered typography

 Mix hand-lettered headlines with clean digital body text.
-The contrast signals craft without sacrificing readability.
+That contrast signals craft without compromising readability.

 Production tips:

-• Commission or create actual hand-lettering (digital "handwriting" fonts often look artificial)
+• Commission or create actual hand-lettering.
+Digital handwriting fonts often look false

-• Use hand-lettering for headlines and callouts, not body text
+• Keep hand-lettering for headlines and callouts, not body text

-• Consider accessibility: provide clean text alternatives for screen readers
+• For accessibility, provide clean text alternatives for screen readers

 Technique 5: Layered composition in CSS

-For web implementation, use CSS positioning and transforms to create layered compositions that feel collage-like:
+For web implementation, use CSS positioning and transforms to build layered compositions that feel collage-like:

-• Slight rotation on image elements (2-5 degrees)
+• Slight rotation on image elements, usually 2-5 degrees

 • Overlapping elements with z-index management